.profile-img-box, .wordmark-box { cursor: default; pointer-events: none; } html

 The Challenge

-The Soltuion
+The Solution

-Screen-grabbed satellite maps of fields across England, Scotland, Wales and Northern Ireland became the visual raw material, translated into large-scale textile work using the structural language of the British quilt.
-The glyph font Colour Dot records the landscapes depicted in each image but requires decoding, creating an interaction between viewer and work that mirrors our broader disconnection from the land.
-Biodiverse landscapes are hidden inside the folds, requiring discovery.
-What would it mean to let Britain become wild again?
+Screen-grabbed satellite maps of fields across England, Scotland, Wales, and Northern Ireland became the visual raw material, translated into large-scale textile work using the structural language of the British quilt.
+The glyph font Colour Dot records the landscapes depicted in each image but requires decoding — creating an interaction between viewer and work that mirrors our broader disconnection from the land we think we know.

 MANCHESTER,